State House, Windhoek

-The State House of the Republic of Namibia is the official residence of the President of Namibia.
+The State House of the Republic of Namibia is the official residence and workplace of the President of Namibia.

 Located in the Auasblick suburb of Windhoek, the State House was constructed by Mansudae Overseas Projects of North Korea from September 2002 to March 2008, a total of 66 months.
 It is one of four major public works projects Mansudae constructed in Namibia, the other three being Heroes' Acre, Okahandja Military Museum and the Independence Memorial Museum.

 The administrative building cost 400 million Namibian dollars.

 History

-The State House was designed by the North Korean company, Mansudae Overseas Projects, and built in 66 months In September 2002, at the end of his term, Sam Nujoma, the first President of Namibia, had construction begin on the new building, to replace the old State House in the inner city, because the office space in the old State House and the very inadequate parking was too small.
+The State House was designed by the North Korean company Mansudae Overseas Projects and built over a period of 66 months.
+In September 2002, at the end of his term, Sam Nujoma, the first president of Namibia, had construction begin on the new building, to replace the old State House in the inner city, because both the office space in the old State House and the parking area were inadequate.

 On 21 March 2008, the Namibian President opened Hifikepunye Pohamba's house in the presence of Kim Yong-nam, chairman of the Presidium of the Supreme People's Assembly of North Korea, and the Cuban General Leopoldo Cintra Frias.
-The presidential residence was initially not finished completely, the Cabinet Secretary had to commute between the Old State House and the new building.
+Since the presidential residence was initially not finished completely, the Cabinet Secretary had to commute between the Old State House and the new building.
 On 2 September 2008, the first Cabinet meeting was held.
 On 4 June 2010, the president officially moved to the new presidential residence.

 According to unofficial estimates, the construction cost was between 413.2 million and 600 million Namibian dollars.
 Forty Namibian subcontractors and suppliers were involved in the project.
 Another 100 Namibians were working on the project.